yellowstonegames/SquidSquad/README.md

   implementation "com.github.tommyettinger:jdkgdxds:$jdkgdxdsVersion:sources"
   implementation "com.github.tommyettinger:juniper:$juniperVersion:sources"
   implementation "com.github.tommyettinger:regexodus:$regExodusVersion:sources"
-  implementation "com.github.yellowstonegames.squidsquad:SquidCore:$squidSquadVersion:sources"
+  implementation "com.squidpony:SquidCore:$squidSquadVersion:sources"
-  implementation "com.github.yellowstonegames.squidsquad:SquidGrid:$squidSquadVersion:sources"
+  implementation "com.squidpony:SquidGrid:$squidSquadVersion:sources"
-  implementation "com.github.yellowstonegames.squidsquad:SquidPlace:$squidSquadVersion:sources"
+  implementation "com.squidpony:SquidPlace:$squidSquadVersion:sources"
 ```

+These fetch SquidSquad from Maven Central, and need a fixed release for `squidSquadVersion`.
+Right now, the only such
-These fetch SquidSquad from JitPack, so you should use a recent commit from
+release is `4.0.0-alpha1`.
+For anything else, you'll need JitPack, where you should use a recent commit from
 [its JitPack page](https://jitpack.io/#yellowstonegames/squidsquad) for your `squidSquadVersion` property.
+The group is
+different for JitPack builds of SquidSquad; change `com.squidpony` to `com.github.yellowstonegames.squidsquad` when
+using JitPack.

 The other versions go up fairly often as things are fixed or improved, but they will be at least:

   - `digitalVersion`=0.2.0
   - `funderbyVersion`=0.0.2
-  - `jdkgdxdsVersion`=1.2.1
+  - `jdkgdxdsVersion`=1.2.1 (This can be 1.2.2, but SquidSquad 4.0.0-alpha1 will default to 1.2.1.)
   - `juniperVersion`=0.2.0
   - `regExodusVersion`=0.1.15